-Here I want to share a time schedule of a working Women.
-When a women comes out for work, she is not only working for her own, she is working for his family.
-With the workload she carries in her job she also has to go with equal responsibilities towards her home, her family.
-A gentle husband understand the rush of her life and kindly help in many ways but still more never ?
-So, in that case she alone has to manage everything.
-Their social and cultural functions, children’s studies, bard, guests everything.
-As an culture of Indian “Naree tu Narayani…” as observed Indian Women’s have the capability to restore and research, force and figure, initiate and execute and in our India women have the capability to manages best.
-As an arrogant Indian past tendency it is always observed that a women fits with a laser salary….equality…tendency…but has to results.
+When a woman comes out for work, she is not only working on her own, she is working for his family.
+With the workload, she carries in her job she also has to go with equal responsibilities towards her home, her family.
+A kind-hearted husband understand the rush of her life and kindly help in many ways but still more never?
+So, in that case, she alone has to manage everything.
+Their social and cultural functions, children’s studies, guests everything.
+As a culture of India, ‘Naree tu Narayani’ is observed.
+Indian Women have the capability to restore and research, force and figure, initiate and execute and in our India women have the capability to manage everything the best.

-Gender pay gap in India refers to difference in earning between women and men in the paid employment and labor market.(1) For the year 2013, the gender pay gap in India was estimated to be 24.81% (2) A report by the World Economic Forum highlights that in the corporate sector in India, a women is paid only one-third of what a man in the same position is paid.
+Gender pay gap in India refers to the difference in earnings between women and men in the paid employment and labor market.(1) For the year 2013, the gender pay gap in India was estimated to be 24.81% (2) A report by the World Economic Forum highlights that in the corporate sector in India, a woman is paid only one-third of what a man in the same position is paid.

 India suffers from huge gender pay gap, says report.